 Using the "Force" button is a rather unsatisfying way to trigger the scope.
 To set up real triggering, click on the "Source" button at the bottom right.
-It will pop up the "Trigger Source" dialog, which is simply a list of all the probes that are currently connected (Figure 2.8).
+It will pop up the "Trigger Source" dialog, which is simply a list of all the probes that are currently connected.
 Select a probe to use for triggering by clicking on it.
-For this example we will use channel 3, the triangle wave.
+For this example we will use channel 3, the triangle wave as shown in the following figure.